 Born in Japan in 1980 and now living in Belgium, IKUE NAKAGAWA studied dance at Osaka University of Arts, then continued her training at the Choreographic Development Center of Toulouse in France.
 She worked with choreographer Frank Micheletti and theatre directorPascal Rambert during several years as well as with performance artists Morgan Nardi, Eun Yong Lee and Lorenzo De Angelis.
 After giving birth to two children, she came back to her field.
 That was last year, in Borotalpada village, on the occasion of the Night of Theatre n°10 where she participated in 4 dance performances.

-For NIGHT OF THEATRE n°11, IKUE NAKAGAWA goes deeper in her collaboration with Trimukhi Platform team: directing a multi-facets trio to be showcased in front of Trimukhi Cultural Centre with Salkhan Hansda, Ramjit Hansda and Joba Hansda (titled: YUTEN) and dancing for an unexpected performative intervention — designed by Jean-Frédéric Chevallier — in the middle of a “bonsai” jungle (titled: TYPOLOGY OF THE UNEXPECTEDNESS).
+For NIGHT OF THEATRE n°11, IKUE NAKAGAWA went deeper into her collaboration with Trimukhi Platform team: directing a multi-facets trio to be showcased in front of Trimukhi Cultural Centre with Salkhan Hansda, Ramjit Hansda and Joba Hansda (titled: YUTEN) and dancing for an unexpected performative intervention — designed by Jean-Frédéric Chevallier — in the middle of a “bonsai” jungle (titled: TYPOLOGY OF THE UNEXPECTEDNESS).

-> early morning, Ikue Nakagawa, Joba Hansda, Ramjit Hansda and Salkhan warmed up before starting rehearsing Yuten
+> early morning, Ikue Nakagawa, Joba Hansda, Ramjit Hansda and Salkhan Hansda warm up before starting rehearsing Yuten

 CONVERSATION AFTER THE NIGHT 2019